hje58raf/PP1-Mighty-Matcha/README.md

 ## About Page

-The About page is divided into three sections showing representative works of my daughter with which I wanted to show her skills, creativity and competencies.
+The About page introduces future customers to the company where I wanted to show all its skills, product quality, creativity and capabilities.

-In the first section, there are Gifs and in the second there are animations.
-They are divided into three columns, on a tablet into two, on a cell phone into one.

-In the third section are the Artworks that go from four columns to three and then to two on the cell phone.

 # Testing user stories